Improving Time and Position Resolution of RPC detectors using Time Over Threshold Information: Position Corrections using Time information

 \section{Position Corrections using Time information}

-As the Time-over-Threshold information is used to improve the time resolution of the RPCs, an attempt is also made to have an algorithm to improve the position resolution.
+As the Time-over-Threshold information is used to improve the time resolution of RPCs, an attempt is also made to have an algorithm to improve the position resolution.
 The basic idea behind the technique is similar to the charge centroid method in wire chambers.
-The avalanche signal due to the passage of muon through the RPC can cause strip multiplicity upto three/four.
+The avalanche signal due to the passage of muon through the RPC can cause strip multiplicity up to three/four.
 The events with strip multiplicity between four to ten are primarily due to the streamer pulses and hadronic showers.
-The layers are having strip multiplicity more than ten are mainly due to correlated electronics noise.
-Thus, this study is restricted upto multiplicity three.
+The layers that have a strip multiplicity of more than ten are mainly due to correlated electronic noise.
+Thus, this study is restricted up to multiplicity three.
 When muon passes through the middle of two strips, the charge induced between the strips depends on the position where muon passes through.
-The charge shared between the strips can be extracted from the ToT.
-The improvement is possible only when the strip multiplicity is more than one.
+The charge shared between the strips can be extracted using the value of ToT.
+The improvement is possible only when the strip multiplicity is two or three.
 The new position correction in a layer is calculated with a trajectory position in that layer estimated by fitting the data from other layers.
 The corrections are calculated as a function of two parameters independently, ($i$) leading time and ($ii$) ToT corrected time.
 The lead time is the threshold crossing time of the leading part of the RPC pulses, which varies as the charge of the pulses varies.
-The smaller the charge, the threshold crossing time is more delayed and vice versa.
+The smaller the charge, the threshold crossing time is delayed and vice versa.